zenphantom/ml-git/docs/first_project.md

 The ML-Git uses git to versioning project's metadata.
 See below versioned metadata:

 *  **.spec**, is the specification file that contains informations like version number, artefact name, entity type (dataset, label, model), categories (list of labels to categorize an entity).
 *  **MANIFEST.yaml**, is responsible to map artefact's files.
-The files are mapped by hashes, that are the references used to perform operations in local files, and download/upload operations in Stores (AWS|MinIO).
+The files are mapped by hashes, that are the references used to perform operations in local files, and download/upload operations in storages (S3, MinIO, Azure, GoogleDrive and SFTP).

 You can find more information about metadata [here](mlgit_internals.md).